Hiking from Gush Halav/Jish along the Gush Halav Stream

 Gush Halav/Jish is inhabited by mainly Maronite Catholic Christians, some Melkite Greek Catholic Christians and a small minority of Muslims.

 It has a rich history.
 Evidence has been found of Canaanite and Israelite habitation.
-It is not mentioned in the Bible but the Mishna tells us that the city was “surrounded by walls since the time of Joshua ben Nun.”
+The city is not mentioned in the Bible, but the Mishna tells us that it was “surrounded by walls since the time of Joshua ben Nun.”
 It was inhabited by returnees from Babylon after the destruction of the First Temple, and the town continued to have a strong Jewish presence until the 16th century.
 The Christian scholar Jerome mentions that Paul of Tarsus lived here with his parents.

 According to Josephus, Gischala, which was Gush Halav’s Greek name, was the last town in the Galilee to fall during the Great Revolt against Rome.
 John of Gischala, otherwise known as Yohanan from Gush Halav, was one of the main leaders of the revolt and he vied with Josephus for its leadership.
 After the fall of Gush Halav, he fled to Jerusalem and became part of the factitious leadership that was eventually responsible for the destruction of Jerusalem and the Second Temple.

-Gush Halav was a base for Kaukgi’s Arab Liberation Army during Israel’s War of Independence and was subsequently captured by the Israel Defense Forces.
-After the war, many of its original inhabitants who had fled were not permitted to return and they became refugees.
-Maronite Christians forced to leave nearby Biram relocated here.
-On the hike you will pass Arab houses from as early as the 18th century that are described by signs in Arabic, Hebrew and English.
+Gush Halav was a base for Kaukgi’s Arab Liberation Army during Israel’s War of Independence and it was captured by the Israel Defense Forces.
+Many of its original inhabitants fled during the war.
+They were not permitted to return and they became Palestinian refugees.
+Maronite Christians forced to leave nearby Biram relocated to the town.
+On the hike you will pass quaint Arab houses from as early as the 18th century that have descriptive signs in Arabic, Hebrew and English.

 -

-Assuming you have parked your car as above (although there are many other streets on which you can park), continue along this green-marked paved road, which soon becomes a dirt jeep road.
+Assuming you have parked your car as above (and there are many other streets on which you can park), continue along this green-marked paved road, which soon becomes a dirt jeep road.
 After about a 20-minute walk you will see on your right the ruins of the ancient lower synagogue of Gush Halav.
 It is not signposted.
-In front of it is a dirt area for parking if you are coming by car (although this is not recommended as the jeep road is somewhat rough).
+In front of it is a dirt area for parking if you are coming by car (although this is not recommended as the jeep road is not paved and is quite rough).
 You can see olive trees and pillars through the neat metal fencing.
-Enter the ruins through the open gate.pen gate.
+Enter the ruins through the open gate.
+After viewing the synagogue either return to your car or continue on this hike down the green-marked trail.

 Construction of this synagogue began in the Roman period during the 2nd or 3rd centuries CE and renovations were continued until about the 5th or 6th centuries.
 Note the rows of columns parallel to the walls, with foyers on either side of the columns.
 The synagogue faces to the south towards Jerusalem.
 A column on the right as you enter has a dedication inscription in Aramaic.
-There is a fallen lintel by the synagogue entrance with the image of an eagle with outstretched wings, a not uncommon decoration on synagogues.
-The congregants probably lived adjacent to the synagogue where fig groves are now growing, although these have not been excavated.
+There is a fallen lintel by the synagogue entrance with the image of an eagle with outstretched wings.
+This is a not uncommon decoration on synagogues.
+The congregants probably lived adjacent to the synagogue where fig groves are now growing, although this area has not been excavated.

 -